goharanwar/namaz-js/README.md

 [![badge-version][]][npm] [![badge-travis][]][travis] [![badge-cov][]][codecov] [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-Adhan JavaScript is a well tested and well documented library for calculating Islamic prayer times in JavaScript using Node or a web browser.
+Namaz JS is a well tested and well documented library for calculating Islamic prayer times in JavaScript using Node or a web browser.
 This works great all countries of the world especially in Pakistan, India, Bangladesh and neighbouring countries.

 You can even get prayer time in seconds for greater precision and your own calculations.